codydevloop/templateEngine/README.md

    * [Questions](#questions)

 ## Installation
 There are 4 npm dependencies.
-JEST, FS, PATH, INQUIRER
+JEST, PATH, INQUIRER
 ## Usage
 From the command line:  node app.js
 ## License